Tuplanolla/bmm/README.md

 only long options are used and their values are replicated in the output for the sake of easy reproduction of runs.

-The following table lists all the basic options of `bmm`.
+The following table lists all the basic options of `bmm-dem`.

 | Option | Meaning
 |:-------|:--------